SagarMaheshwary/mvc-php/readme.md

 - **errors()** will return the MessageBag object used for validation messages. (more info in validation section)

+- **old('input')** will return an input value from the previous POST request (used for validation).
+All the previous input values will be stored in the session.

+## Validation
+Will be added soon!

 ## Security
+Will be added soon!

+## Authentication
 Will be added soon!